 return 301 https://blog.naibabiji.com$request_uri;

-Search Consoleand that both domains are under the same Google account.
-Then open the
+Search Consoleadded and verified both the old and new domains, and that both domains are under the same Google account.
+Then open

-Google Address Change Tooland follow the instructions provided in the tool.
-After verification passes, Google will begin processing your migration request.
+Google Change of Address Tooland follow the instructions provided in the tool.
+After verification, Google will begin processing your migration request.

-Simultaneously, Google requires you to maintain the redirect from the old website for at least 180 days.
-If after 180 days you can still see data from the old website in Google Search, then you need to maintain the redirect for longer.
-After the 180-day period, if the old site still exists and is crawlable, Google will not recognize any relationship between the old site and the new site and will treat the old site as an unrelated website.
+Simultaneously, Google requires you to maintain the redirects from the old site for at least 180 days.
+If after 180 days you can still see data from the old site in Google search, you need to keep the redirects longer.
+After the 180-day period, if the old site still exists and is crawlable, Google will not recognize any relationship between the old and new sites and will treat the old site as an unrelated website.

 If you decide not to change the domain, you can submit a cancellation request within 180 days.
-Alright, that's the introduction to Google's Address Management Tool.
-Friends who want to change domain names/addresses can make full use of this tool to migrate traffic and authority from the old website to the new one.
+Alright, that's the introduction to Google's Change of Address tool.
+Friends planning to change domains can make full use of this tool to migrate traffic and authority from the old site to the new one.
 For a detailed introduction, visit https://support.google.com/webmasters/answer/9370220

 Comments are closed